myee111/satellite-gcp/README.md

 ## Instructiions

-Create a file in the `group_vars` directory called private.
+Create a file called `private` in the `group_vars` directory.
 The contents should contain the following:

 ```yaml
 ---